 Financial institutions offer gold loans at competitive interest rates compared to other types of loans, especially for farmers.
 The loan is secured against the pledged gold, so the interest rates are lower than those of unsecured loans like personal loans.

 Most banks offer agri-gold loans based on one year MCLR.
-Some lenders offer interest rates varying from 8.88% to 11.88% per annum.
+Some lenders offer interest rates starting from 9.48% per annum.
 Processing fee also varies with lenders.
 You may also have to pay appraisal charges depending on the loan provider.

 Gold loans offer farmers a practical financing solution by allowing them to pledge gold assets for immediate funds.
 These loans can be utilised across various agricultural activities, including: